Overview

 Using creams and ointments for an itchy bottom

-• any cream or ointment for longer than a week - they can irritate your skin and make things worse
+Do not use steroid creams or ointments for longer than 1 week because they can irritate your skin and make things worse.

 The GP will try to work out the cause of your itching.
 They might need to check your bottom (rectal examination).